foundry-rs/book/src/cheatcodes/parse-toml.md

 We rely on the default conversion of [Serde](https://docs.rs/serde/latest/serde/) for the translation between JSON and TOML.

 Known edge cases are:
 - The handling of JSON's `null` into TOML.
-The default behavior is to ignore the key.
+The default behavior is to throw as `null` is an invalid type.

 **TOML Encoding Rules**